Scheduler

 }

-You can also create a scheduler manually and register tasks programmatically:
+Create a scheduler and register tasks programmatically:

 import { Scheduler } from '@beeblock/svelar/scheduler';